A Platform to Amplify Community-led Leadership and Development

 1. Leadership development training cohort for proven, village-level leaders;

-3. Connections to technical expertise and funding resources to access directly through the platform.
+3. Connections to technical expertise and funding resources

 Who are the beneficiaries?
 (1,000 characters)